 A quick guide to LINQ with examples

 18 Jan 2021 #tutorial #csharpToday a friend asked me about LINQ.
-I guess she was studying for a technical interview.
-So, dear Alice, this is what LINQ is, and these are the most common LINQ methods with examples.
-All you need to know in 15 minutes or less.
+She was studying for a technical interview.
+So, dear Alice: This is what LINQ is and these are the most common LINQ methods with examples.
+All you need to know about LINQ in 15 minutes or less.

 Language-Integrated Query (LINQ) is the declarative way of working with collections in C#.
 LINQ works with databases and XML files too.
-But, LINQ has an API syntax, using extensions methods on the IEnumerable type, and a query syntax, using a SQL-like syntax.
+Apart from extensions methods on the IEnumerable type, LINQ has a query syntax, a SQL-like syntax

 With LINQ, we write code to “filter a collection based on a condition.”
 Instead of writing code to “grab an element, check if it satisfies a condition, then move to the next element, check again…“, etc.